ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 # ACE Groupcomm Error Identifiers {#error-types}

-This specification defines a number of values that the KDC can include as error identifiers, in the 'error' field of an error response with Content-Format application/ace-groupcomm+cbor.
+This specification defines a number of values that the KDC can use as error identifiers.
+These are used in error responses with Content-Format application/concise-problem-details+cbor, as values of the 'error-id' field within the Custom Problem Detail entry 'ace-groupcomm-error' (see {{kdc-if-errors}}).

 ~~~~~~~~~~~
 +-------+---------------------------------------------+